Wikstroemia sandwicensis

 General

-Wikstroemia is the only native genus of Thymelaeaceae found in Hawai‘i, where currently, there are 12 formally recognized species, all endemic, with most species restricted to a single main island.
-W. oahuensis is the most widespread species, being found on five of the main Hawaiian Islands [Flora of the Hawaiian Islands].
+Wikstroemia is the only native genus of Thymelaeaceae found in Hawai‘i, where currently (2026), there are 12 formally recognized species, all endemic, with most species restricted to a single main island.
+W. sandwicensis is found only on Hawai‘i Island [Flora of the Hawaiian Islands].

-The common name "false ʻōhelo" is believed to have originated because the orange to red fruits of ʻākia closely resemble the berries of the native and frequently collected ʻōhelo (Vaccinium spp.). ʻĀkia is sometimes referred to as the "fish poison plant" (see Uses above).
+The common name "false ohelo" is believed to have originated because the orange to red fruits of ʻākia closely resemble the berries of the native and frequently collected ʻōhelo (Vaccinium spp.). ʻĀkia is also sometimes referred to as the "fish poison plant" (see Uses above).

 Hawaiian Name